jnf/jnf.dev/src/markdown-talks/2019-abstractions/content.md

 And it should’ve been far, far less

 ![napkin maths: 8 cache-busting events at 1.3mb each if 10.4mb total for a cost of 52Bs.
 2 cache-busting events at 33.8kb each is 0.676mb total for a cost of 0.34Bs.](./images/035.jpeg)
+JG paid 52Bs. when it could and should have been 0.34Bs.
+And, to reiterate, this is _just for CSS, the vast majority of which was redundant or unreferenced_.
+It's wholly unacceptable, especially given the volatility of the economy in Venezuela.

 ![Banknotes of 10,000, 20,000 and 50,000 bolivar denominations will begin circulating on June 13, 2019…The largest of those bank notes, equivalent to about US$8, is more than the minimum wage of 40,000 bolivars per month.](./images/036.jpeg)
 This is the second time in a year that the Venezuelan government has made a drastic change to their currency.
-One year ago yesterday, a new currency—the Bolívar Soberano—replaced the existing currency with a ratio of 100,000 to 1.
+One year ago yesterday _[Ed. note, that's 21 August 2019]_, a new currency—the Bolívar Soberano—replaced the existing currency with a ratio of 100,000 to 1.
 The minimum wage at that time was 1,800 bolivars.
-It’s since increased to 40k, but the actual value has decreased.
-In USD, the minimum wage has fallen from about $8USD to less than $3.
+It’s since increased to 40,000, but the actual value (as measured by exchange rates and local buying power) has decreased.
+In USD, the minimum wage has fallen from about $8USD to less than $3 ([source](https://uk.reuters.com/article/venezuela-economy/venezuela-adds-bigger-bank-notes-due-to-hyperinflation-idUKL2N23J167)).

 ![A cup of coffee’s price has jumped to 9,000.00 bolivars from 25.00 bolivars over the past 12 months, an increase of 35,900 percent.](./images/037.jpeg)

+While unorthodox, [Bloomberg's "coffee index"](https://www.bloomberg.com/features/2016-venezuela-cafe-con-leche-index) is a very accessible and understandable look at hyperinflation.

 ![CSS won't save us.
 Inflation is in the tens-of-thousands percent.
 A cup of coffee is about 25% of a monthly minimum wage.
 52Bs to download CSS is unacceptable.
 Is 0.34Bs. good enough?](./images/038.jpeg)

 ![⛰](./images/039.jpeg)
-With changing the what and when and how of our CSS deploys, we've taken one little pebble off the mountain our community faces.
+With changing the what and when and how of our CSS deploys, we've taken one little pebble from the mountain our community faces.
 And that's how we move mountains, one little pebble at a time, all together.
 What's happening in Venezuela is so far out of our control, but we can still help.
 We can listen, recognize and validate the experiences shared, and then adapt our perspective and efforts to better include and honor those experiences.

+![ask, listen, believe... and then act.](./images/040.gif)

 Getting our CSS under control benefits every single person using our application; keeping it under control shows we respect and value the people who's lived experiences differ from our own.
 Having that closer connection to our community and seeking microaffirmation opportunities makes me a better engineering leader.
 It helps me prioritize the right efforts by providing much more meaningful and tangible measures of impact.
 I would encourage you to do better than I did.
 Don't wait, don't assume.
 Seek out the disempowered folks in your product's communities.
 Don't assume you know what would best help them.
 Don't assume that your product backlog will solve their problems.
 Instead, reach out.

-![ask, listen, believe... and then act.](./images/040.gif)
+_Ask, listen, believe.
+And then act._

 ![thank you ✌🏼](./images/041.jpeg)
+Thanks, friends. 💖